 - 2 1/2 cups (625 mL) milk

 - 140 to 200 g pkg smoked salmon, cut into wide strips

 - 1/2 cup (125 mL) fresh mint, coarsely chopped

 - 1/2 lemon

-In a large pot of boiling salted water, cook linguine 10 min or until al dente, adding asparagus, beans and sugar snap peas during the last 3 min of cooking and edamame during the last min.
-Drain very well.
+In a large pot of boiling salted water, cook linguine 10 minutes or until al dente, adding asparagus, beans and sugar snap peas during the last 3 minutes of cooking time and edamame during the last minute.
+Drain well.